-- Pins are Do Not Use (DNU) on devices without USB.
-The pin must be left floating.
+- 4. Pins are Do Not Use (DNU) on devices without USB.
+The pin must be left floating. - 5.
 The center pad on the QFN package should be connected to digital ground (VSSD) for best mechanical, thermal, and electrical performance.
-If not connected to ground, it should be electrically floated and not connected to any other signal. - Pins are Do Not Use (DNU) on devices without USB.
-The pin must be left floating
+If not connected to ground, it should be electrically floated and not connected to any other signal.

 Figure 2-4.
-100-pin TQFP Part Pinout
+100-Pin TQFP Part Pinout